A rectifiability result for finite-perimeter sets in Carnot groups: Intrinsic Lipschitz graphs

 \section{Intrinsic Lipschitz graphs}

 In this section we follow \cite{FSSC06} to recall the notion of intrinsic Lipschitz graph in Carnot groups.
 The construction of an intrinsic Lipschitz graph requires the space to have a decomposition into complementary subgroups (see Definition~\ref{def:introlipgraph}).
 As observed in Remark~\ref{rmk:hyva} below, in certain cases Theorem~\ref{cor:main} can be strengthened to deduce that the reduced boundary of sets of finite perimeter is intrinsically Lipschitz-rectifiable, i.e., it can be covered by a countable union of intrinsic Lipschitz graphs. \\ Since we only deal with the notion of codimension-one rectifiable sets, Definition~\ref{def:introlipgraph} will be used only in case $\dim \mathbb L=1$.
 In this situation, according to \cite[Proposition 3.4]{V12} (see also \cite{FS16}), one can see that, up to a modification of the parameter $\beta>0$, sets $\Sigma$ satisfying point (i) of Definition~\ref{def:introlipgraph} can be extended to sets $\Sigma\subseteq \widetilde \Sigma$ that satisfy (ii). \begin{rmk} Assume $\Gamma\subseteq \G$ is a set with the $C$-cone property such that $C$ is open and there exists $X\in \g_1\setminus\{0\}$ with the property that $\exp(X)\in C$.
 Then $\Gamma$ is an intrinsic Lipschitz graph.
 Indeed, according to Definition~\ref{def:introlipgraph}, we may choose $ \mathbb{L} \coloneqq \{\exp(tX): t \in \R \} $ and $ \mathbb{W} \coloneqq \exp(X^\perp \oplus \g_2 \oplus \cdots \oplus \g_s) $.
-Then, since $C$ is open, there exists $\varepsilon>0$ such that $B(\exp(X),\varepsilon)\subseteq C$ and with the choice $\beta=\varepsilon$, condition \eqref{eq:conoLip} is satisfied.
+Recall that, by Remark~\ref{rmk:C_inv_cone_property}, the set $ \Gamma $ satisfies also $ C^{-1} $-cone property.
+Since both $C$ and $ C^{-1} $ are open, there exists $\varepsilon>0$ such that $B(\exp(X),\varepsilon)\subseteq C$ and $B(\exp(-X),\varepsilon)\subseteq C^{-1}$.
+By scaling we may assume that $ \|X\| = 1 $, and so with the choice $\beta=\varepsilon$ condition \eqref{eq:conoLip} is satisfied.

 In particular, Lemma~\ref{t:cone:property} shows that, if for some $i=1,\dots, N$, the set $K_i$ defined in Remark~\ref{rmk:conecompactness} is such that $ \Int(K_i)\cap\exp(\g_1)\neq \emptyset$, then, for every $j,\ell\in \mathbb N$, the set $\Gamma_{i,\ell}^j$ defined in \eqref{eq:gammailj} is an intrinsic Lipschitz graph. \end{rmk} \begin{defn} Let $ \G $ be a Carnot group of homogeneous dimension $Q$ and let $ E \sus \G $.
 We say that $ E $ is \emph{ intrinsically Lipschitz rectifiable }if there exists a countable family $ \{\Sigma_h : h\in \N\} $ of intrinsic Lipschitz graphs such that